 When actively fishing lures, which usually means spoons or occasionally small crankbaits, I will tie my main line directly to the lure, or to a swivel which I will then attach to the lure.
 This is as easy as it gets.
 Takes will be unmistakable.

 What about bait?
 When not using lures as described above, I mainly stick to a handful of baits whether I’m fishing on the bottom or the top.
-Berkley Trout Worms fished on small collarless jigheads are my top choice, followed by hair jigs (small jigs of 1/124 to 1/64 ounces made of hackle or marabou feathers–I usually tie my own, but many other varieties are available in the shops around the Great Lakes) tipped with maggots or a small piece of trout worm, synthetic eggs (Berkley Gulp egg clusters are especially effective), and cured fish eggs fished as singles or in sacks.
+Berkley Trout Worms fished on small collarless jigheads are my top choice, followed by hair jigs (small jigs of 1/124 to 1/64 ounces made of hackle or marabou feathers–I usually tie my own, but many like the Little Nipper are sold in stores) tipped with maggots or a small piece of trout worm, synthetic eggs (Gulp egg clusters are especially effective), and cured fish eggs fished as singles or in sacks.
 Minnows and night crawlers can also take fish in the right conditions, especially in spring or early fall.
 Egg imitations and flies can also be fished with these rigs.